Arab Spring Batters Tourism, Dubai Booms

 Tourist visits to Bahrain, where pro-democracy protesters clash regularly with police, have almost dried up, pushing the national Gulf Air airline to the brink of bankruptcy.

-In Tunisia, the cradle of the Arab Spring, a marketing campaign targeting European travelers in particular resulted in a 30 percent rise in the number of visitors in 2012 compared to the previous year, with almost 6 million arriving.
+In Tunisia, the cradle of the Arab Spring, a marketing campaign targeting European travellers in particular resulted in a 30 percent rise in the number of visitors in 2012 compared to the previous year, with almost 6 million arriving.

 But that remains 10 percent below the figure for 2010.